 Gains or losses on the deaccession of collection items are classified on the statement of activities as unrestricted or temporarily restricted support depending on donor restrictions, if any, placed on the item at the time of accession.
-There were no deaccessions of the collections recorded in the year ended June 30, 2017.
-The College added \$548,004 to the collections for the year ended June 30, 2017.
+There were no deaccessions of the collections recorded in the year ended June 30, 2018.
+The College added \$732,503 and \$548,004 to the collections for the years ended June 30, 2018 and 2017, respectively.